 - Rename-ADObject — allows you to change the values of the attributes: cn, distinguishedName, name;

 Hint.
-You can add the PowerShell whatIf parameter to a command to get information about the operation that the command will perform.
+You can add the PowerShell -WhatIf parameter to a command to get information about the command’s operation.

 To make the command easier, you can get the user’s identity by name or samAccountName with the Get-ADUser cmdlet: